awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 The following procedures describe how to create a State Manager association by using the AWS Systems Manager console, AWS Command Line Interface, and AWS Tools for PowerShell\.

 **Important**
 The following procedures describe how to create an association that uses either a `Command` or a `Policy` document\.
-For information about creating an association that uses an `Automation` document, see [Running automations with triggers using State Manager](automation-sm-target.md)\.
+For information about creating an association that uses an Automation runbook, see [Running automations with triggers using State Manager](automation-sm-target.md)\.

 When you create a State Manager association, by default, the system immediately runs it on the specified instances or targets\.
 After the initial run, the association runs in intervals according to the schedule that you defined and according to the following rules:
 + Associations only run on instances that are online when the interval starts\.
 Offline instances are skipped\.